nstpasswd — Manage passwords on a NST distribution.

 leave these other user accounts alone (assuming that you are

-just managing the root account).
-If you
+just managing the root

 always want to reset the passwords on these other accounts (to

-match the root account), then you should
+account), then you should

-specify the "--passwd-reset" option.
-When
+specify the "--passwd-reset

 this option is specified, the new password will be applied to